Tanks in the German Army: Second World War

-Throughout the war, the panzer was a key piece of the combined arms doctrines supporting the German blitzkrieg.
-The tanks were used in almost every theatre of German involvement.
-Their largest engagement occurred at the Battle of Prokhorovka, which saw about three hundred panzers pitted against five hundred Soviet tanks.

 Cold War

 After the war, West Germany was given United States-built M47 and M48 Patton tanks and in 1956 the Germans began development of the Leopard tank project to build a modern German tank, the Standard-Panzer, to replace the Bundeswehr's outdated tanks.

 The German Leopard (later known as Leopard 1) tank first entered service in 1965.
 The Leopard used a German-built version of the British 105 mm L7 gun, and had improved cross-country performance that was unmatched by other designs of the era.
 The Leopard quickly became a standard of European forces, and eventually served as the main battle tank in over a dozen countries worldwide, but the German Leopards never saw combat.

 In the German Army, the Leopard 1 MBTs have been phased out in 2003 while Leopard 1-derived vehicles are still widely used.
 The Leopard 2 MBTs have taken over the MBT role and first entering service in 1979.
 The Leopard 2 have served in the armed forces of Germany and twelve other European countries, as well as several non-European nations.
 More than 3,480 Leopard 2s have been manufactured.
 The Leopard 2 first saw combat in Kosovo with the German Army and has also seen action in Afghanistan with the Danish and Canadian ISAF forces.